Ocoee Dam No. 1

 Ocoee Dam Number 1 is a hydroelectric dam on the Ocoee River in Polk County in the U.S. state of Tennessee.
-The dam impounds the 1930 acre Parksville Reservoir (often called Ocoee Lake), and is the farthest downstream of four dams on the Toccoa/Ocoee River owned and operated by the Tennessee Valley Authority.
+The dam impounds the 1930 acre Parksville Reservoir (often called Ocoee Lake or Parksville Lake) and is the farthest downstream of four dams on the Toccoa/Ocoee River owned and operated by the Tennessee Valley Authority.
 Completed in 1911, Ocoee No. 1 was one of the first hydroelectric projects in Tennessee.

 Location

 Ocoee No. 1 is located approximately 12 mi upstream from the mouth of the Ocoee, in an area where the river emerges from its winding trek through the Appalachian Mountains and enters the Tennessee Valley.
-The community of Parksville is located on the north side of the dam, and the city of Chattanooga is roughly 30 mi to the west.
-The Ocoee Scenic Byway— part of U.S. Route 64— passes just north of the dam.
+The community of Parksville is located on the north side of the dam, and Chattanooga is roughly 30 mi to the west.
+The Ocoee Scenic Byway—part of U.S. Route 64—passes just north of the dam.
 Parksville Lake extends for several miles eastward up the Ocoee and several miles southward up Baker Creek, which once emptied into the Ocoee just upstream from the dam.
 Ocoee Dam No. 2 is located just over 12 mi upstream from Ocoee No. 1.